 Oli Kellett is a British photographer based in Hastings, UK.
-Since 2008, he has dedicated himself to exploring the urban setting and our relationship with the crossroad.
-Working only with available natural light, Oli patiently waits until people, place and light all fall into place.
+He graduated from Central St. Martins Graphic Design course in 2005 and spent the following few years working as an Art Director at a number of London’s leading advertising agencies.
+Since 2008, he has dedicated himself to exploring the urban setting.
+Using his large format camera, Kellett travels America to transform the everyday into spectacular beauty.
+Working only with available natural light, Oli patiently waits until people, place, and light all fall into place.

 Crossroads are a democratic place.
 We all have to wait.
 On average, we will spend five years ‘waiting’ during our lifetime.
 Being held at a ‘DON’T WALK’ sign allows us a few seconds, and occasionally minutes, to ask ourselves ‘Where do we come from?’ and ‘Where are we going?’